 The main room contained a large and very comfy bed.
 There was also a dining table that could seat 5, a desk and large seating area.

-The kitchen area was compact but had everything we needed for our stay, I didn’t really cook as eating out was so cheap and there are limited grocery stores locally but it was very handy to have a fridge and a space I could make breakfast and throw together some lunch.
-There’s a kettle, dishwasher and microwave and also a very handy washing machine so we were able to get a wash done and dry our clothes on the balcony.
+The kitchen area was compact but had everything we needed for our stay.
+I didn’t really cook as eating out was so cheap.
+There are limited grocery stores locally but it was very handy to have a fridge.
+And a space I could make breakfast and throw together some lunch.
+There’s a kettle, dishwasher and microwave and also a very handy washing machine.
+We were able to get a wash done and dry our clothes on the balcony.

 The bath room had all the usual amenities and a large bath, ideal if you’re traveling with little ones.
 Rather strangely, the bathroom had a glass wall looking out to the bedroom.
 It had a drop down blind for privacy but wasn’t ideal if someone needed to use the toilet at night and switch the light on.
 We found some old bottles of toiletries but best to bring your own travel sized bottles.